hashicorp/design-system/website/docs/components/form/radio/03--how-to-use.md

 As mentioned above, the "base" and "field" variants are intended **only** for those rare cases where the "group" variant can't be used, and a custom implementation needs to be done.
 For this reason we will not go too much in detail on how to use them: for further details refer to the [Component API](#component-api) section on this page, or speak with one of the design system team members.

-Notice: when the "base" radio is used, the developer is completely responsible for the correct implementation of the form control, including its accessibility conformance.
+Note: when the "base" radio is used, the developer is completely responsible for the correct implementation of the form control, including its accessibility conformance.

 To give just an example, this could be an invocation of the "base" component you would use: